-“People are meant to exist in communities” The National Society of Black Women in Medicine at NEU are making that change.
+“People are meant to exist in communities” The National Society of Black Women in Medicine at NU are making that change.

 Toun Olorungbemi, co-Founder & charter president of the National Society of Black Women in Medicine at Northeastern

 I am a Nigerian-American university student at Northeastern, studying Behavioral Neuroscience in the College of Science with a minor in Data Science.
 I am the co-founder and Charter President of The National Society of Black Women in Medicine at Northeastern and a part of organizations on campus such as The Student National Medical Association, Northeastern Undergraduate Researchers of Neuroscience, GlobeMed, and Data Club.
 I have met so many amazing people and friends by being involved in the vibrant student life at Northeastern.
 I have also created lasting and fulfilling experiences serving in leadership roles.